 great battery life

 One of our top picks for children is the iPhone XR.
-The iPhone XR has a lot of attractive features including a decent battery life (considering it’s an iPhone) that’s ideal for taking parent's worries of kids phone running out of charge away as it will last them all day.
-It also comes with fun colour options (namely black, blue, coral, red, white and yellow) giving children the opportunity to express themselves by making their mobile phone a bit more personal.
+It has a lot of attractive features including a decent battery life (considering it’s an iPhone) that’s ideal for taking parent's worries of kids phone running out of charge away as it will last them all day.
+It also comes with fun colour finishes (namely black, blue, coral, red, white and yellow) giving more options to choose from.
 While it’s this model we would recommend as one of the suitable iPhones for kids, more specifically we would say that you should opt for a refurbished one.
-For this option, it will cost around £350 for a pristine condition and you can find one for less than £300 if you don't mind a few marks on the casing, which is a good deal considering that the latest brand-new iPhones cost upwards of £1000 on the top end.
+For this option, it will cost around £350 for a pristine condition and you can find one for less than £250 on our comparison if you don't mind a few marks on the casing, which is a good deal considering that the latest brand-new iPhones cost upwards of £1000 on the top end.
 You could argue that anything above £100 for a first phone for a kid is simply throwing money away, but if you have them contribute to the cost of the iPhone or the SIM plan, maybe even both, you will teach them value of money, developing their understanding around costs and they will be taking better care of the iPhone.

-If you want a phone with a great battery (5,000 mAh) for a low price point of around £170 (you can spot on Amazon on sale for even less), then the Moto G8 Power could be the one to go for.
+If you want a phone with a great battery (5,000 mAh) for under £200 (you can spot on Amazon on sale or from Renewed category for even less), then the Moto G8 Power could be the one to go for.
 While this phone isn’t as flashy and desirable among children as one of the iPhones, it does have some excellent design features that make it a solid performer in its own right, and it comes with Android 10.
-While many smartphone aficionados dislike a plastic feel on their devices as it can make phones look less premium- we would argue that this would be a great feature for a child’s phone for some added durability, especially if they’re more accident-prone.
+While many smartphone aficionados dislike a plastic feel on their devices as it can make phones look less premium - we would argue that this would be a great feature for a child’s phone for some added durability, especially if they’re more accident-prone.
 The Moto G8 Power also comes with a triple rear camera setup and a punch-hole in the display for the selfie camera which gives it a modern look.

 Our next pick of a phone for kids is the Xiaomi Redmi Note 9.
 If photography and battery life are your child’s priorities, then this would be a great choice.
 It’s a cheap phone for less than £200, however it still comprises a lot of modern features like a large FHD+ display as well as a good camera setup.
 On this device, you get four different rear camera lenses, which are a 48MP main lens, an 8MP ultra-wide lens, a 2MP macro lens, and a 2MP depth lens.
 On the front, the selfie camera is 13MP.
 Like the Moto G8 Power, it also comes with a plastic body which is more durable than other materials like glass in kid's hands.

-For £79, this is of course one of the cheapest devices on the market, however it does not mean poor hardware, on the contrary it has features like 6.5" Max Vision HD+ display with 90Hz refresh rate, octa-core 2.0 GHz chipset and the Google Assistant that is definitely going to feed their curiosity.
+For £79, this is of course one of the cheapest devices on the market, however it does not mean poor hardware.
+On the contrary it has features like 6.5" Max Vision HD+ display with 90Hz refresh rate, octa-core 2.0 GHz chipset and the Google Assistant that is definitely going to feed their curiosity.
 It also comes with that all-important plastic built that should protect the device from any mishaps.
-If you want to go for something as cheap as possible, then this would be our recommendation, so keep an eye on Moto E7i Power's availability at Argos, John Lewis and Amazon.
+If you want to go for something as cheap as possible, then this would be our recommendation, the Moto E7i Power is available at Argos and on Amazon.

 Depending on what software version the device you buy runs, there are certain limitations you can put on the device, mainly to do with purchasing apps, adding content restrictions and using app timers.
 Luckily with Android 10 and above as well as the latest iOS updates, there are various control options you can set up.